 11. Build your Team, Launch your Business and First Product and Market your Business

-When you say yes to the question ‘are you ready to start a business’, then be prepared to build a good team for the success of that business.
+When you say yes to the question ‘are you ready to start a business, then be prepared to build a good team for the success of that business.

-Building a good team for your company is one of the most important factors that determine the business’s success.
+Building a good team for your company is one of the most critical factors that determine the business’s success.
 Unless you plan to run the business all by yourself, you need to hire talented and efficient employees and workers for your business.

 After you have a team, you are finally ready to launch your business and serve the target audience.
 You can keep hiring more people after the launch, according to the needs of your business.

-Before selling your product, you need to brand yourself and then market your business and product.
+Before selling your product, you need to brand yourself and market your business and product.
 Create a logo so that people can identify your brand and use the same logo across all the platforms.

 So, now that you know how to start a business successfully.
 Are you ready to start a business?
-It might seem a bit challenging and difficult initially, but everything takes effort, and to start a business, it requires a lot of hard work, knowledge, and dedication.
+It might seem a bit challenging initially, but everything takes effort, and to start a business, it requires a lot of hard work, knowledge, and dedication.

-Remember that it’s okay to make mistakes in the beginning as we learn from those mistakes so that we don’t repeat them in the future.
+Remember that it’s okay to make mistakes initially as we learn from those mistakes so that we don’t repeat them in the future.
 You may face a few obstacles in your way, but it’s all about how you handle things while starting your own business.
 Just make sure that your answer to the question ‘are you ready to start a business‘ is yes, and then follow all the steps given in this guide.